 Professional Development MATTERS: DASA Trainings

 This workshop will fulfill the training requirements for the Dignity for All Students Act (DASA) as required by the New York State Education Department Board of Regents.
 The workshop is designed for those who are seeking a New York State Certification.
-New York State’s Dignity for All Students Act (DASA) seeks to provide the State’s public elementary and secondary school students with a safe and supportive environment free from discrimination, intimidation, taunting, harassment, and bullying on school property, a school bus and/or at a school function.
-There is a one-hour lunch break; lunch will be on your own.
-Participants paying by check can mail in advance payment or bring a check made out to Capital Region BOCES to the session.
+New York State’s DASA seeks to provide the state’s public elementary and secondary school students with a safe and supportive environment free from discrimination, intimidation, taunting, harassment and bullying on school property, a school bus and/or at a school function.
 This staff development offering is provided at no additional cost to Capital Region BOCES districts participating in BOCES’ Value Add service.
 In accordance with Capital Region BOCES Board of Education Policy 6254, a 6.25% administrative assessment will be charged for all services furnished to other BOCES, school districts belonging to other BOCES, and other organizations and municipalities.
 In addition, an administrative assessment of 8.28% will be charged to all independent school districts and non-public schools.
+Participants paying by check can mail payment in advance or bring a check made out to Capital Region BOCES to the session.

 Presenter: Jennifer Case